The Millennial Kingdom

 This initially sounds like a dilemma.
 However, the key to this is found in the timing of the resurrections of the Saints (believers).

-- Jewish believers that died during the earlier Jewish Age are resurrected at the end of the Tribulation.
+- All Old Testament believers that died before or during the Jewish Age are resurrected at the end of the Tribulation.
 (Daniel 12)

 Who is left?

-That leaves those believers that are alive at Jesus Second Coming when the Angels gather the elect.
-(Matt 24:31) They will go into the Kingdom in their mortal bodies, having never died, and populate the earth once again.
-The assumption then is that when any of these believers dies in the Kingdom, they will be resurrected immediately, however, their many children over the 1000 years will have the opportunity to believe in the King, he that sits in their very presence, or follow Satan when he is released from his temporary prison.
-Clearly there is some speculation here in an attempt to answer these tough questions.
+That leaves only those believers that are alive at Jesus Second Coming when the Angels gather the elect from the four winds.
+(Matt 24:31) They will go into the Kingdom in their mortal bodies, as they never died.
+They and their children will re-populate the earth for 1000 years.
+The assumption then is that when any of these believers die in the Kingdom, they will be resurrected immediately.
+However, the future children of these will have the opportunity to believe in Jesus the King, he that sits in their very presence, or follow Satan when he is released from his temporary prison.
+There is some speculation here in an attempt to answer this tough question.
+However, this does line up with some of the prophecies about the Millennial Kingdom.
+(Isaiah 65:17-25) For the youth will die at the age of one hundred, and the one who does not reach the age of one hundred will be thought accursed.

 The Great White Throne Judgement – The Books are Opened